Dying people should have ‘care and compassion like my mother’ – Arlene Foster

 Lady Foster, the former DUP leader who is now not affiliated with any party in the Lords, added that “no clause can protect against the internalised belief that one’s life is too costly, too demanding or too much”.

-She made her comments as peers debated the Terminally Ill Adults (End of Life) Bill, which if passed, would see assisted dying rolled out in England and Wales.
+She made her comments as peers debated the Terminally Ill Adults (End of Life) Bill, which if passed, would see assisted dying made available to adults in England and Wales whose diagnosis means they have six months or less left to live.

 Stormont would need to agree its own assisted dying law to roll out similar measures in Northern Ireland.